 Catching the Attention of Institutional Investors into the Crypto Market

 As Fidelity’s prime focus is only on institutional financial markets, their exposure to the crypto-sphere was almost null until last year.
-However, when the cryptocurrency sector began to boom in 2017 and early 2018, they caught the attention of many investors interested in taking a chance on cryptocurrency.
+However, when the cryptocurrency sector began to boom in 2017 and early 2018, it caught the attention of many investors interested in taking a chance on cryptocurrency.

 In the pursuit of attracting more prospective institutional investors, Fidelity thought of creating their digital asset platform.
 In a recently published blog, Fidelity’s spokesperson alleged, “Our conversations with a variety of institutions have served to underscore their clear need for a trusted platform provider to engage with digital assets in a meaningful way.